-Comfort and Basic Care component covers 6-12% of the exam questions.
-Contents to be evaluated involve Assistive Devices, Mobility, Non-pharmacological Comfort Interventions, Elimination, Personal Hygiene, Oral Hydration, and Nutrition and sleep and Rest.
+The comfort and Basic Care component covers 6-12% of the exam questions.
+Contents to be evaluated involve Assistive Devices, Mobility, Non-pharmacological Comfort Interventions, Elimination, Personal Hygiene, Oral Hydration, Nutrition, and Sleep and Rest.

-The Pharmacological and Parenteral Therapies sub-section include Contraindications, Central Venous Access Devices, Adverse Effects, Blood Products, Medication Administration, Chemotherapy, Intravenous Therapy, Expected Effects, Dosage Calculation, Pharmacological Pain Management, and Total Parenteral Nutrition.
+The Pharmacological and Parenteral Therapies sub-section includes Contraindications, Central Venous Access Devices, Adverse Effects, Blood Products, Medication Administration, Chemotherapy, Intravenous Therapy, Expected Effects, Dosage Calculation, Pharmacological Pain Management, and Total Parenteral Nutrition.

 Physiological Adaptation makes up 11-17% of the exam questions.
 It measures nursing actions, such as Alterations in Body Systems, Fluid and Electrolyte Disparities, Medical Emergencies, Pathophysiology, Hemodynamics, and sudden Response to Therapies.

 There is no numerical score for the NCLEX-RN test.
 It means that you pass or fail it.
 After writing the exam, you do not receive your result immediately.

 You will get a notification from the State Board of Nursing of your result status about two to four weeks after the date you took the test.
 If you fail the exam, you should not despair.
 A good number of candidates don’t pass it on their first attempt.
 You should train with practice tests to succeed.

 - 21 Tools to Improve Your Writing Skill (Copywriting)